Sales Commission Structure: A No-Nonsense Guide

-Your reps are closing deals, but the quarter still feels wrong.
+Your reps are closing deals, but the quarter still feels off.
 Margins are thin.
-The same people carry the board every month.
-Half the team complains the plan is confusing, and the other half has already figured out how to game it.
+The same few reps carry the load month after month.
+Some team members complain the plan is confusing; others have learned how to game it.
 Finance keeps finding payout disputes after the fact.
-You don't have a motivation problem.
-You have a commission structure for sales problem.
+You don’t have a motivation problem.
+You have a commission structure problem.

 Your compensation plan is not an HR document.
 It is a field command system.
-It tells reps where to spend their time, what to protect, what to ignore, and how hard to push when the month gets tight.
+It tells reps where to invest time, what to protect, what to ignore, and how hard to push when the month gets tight.

-A broken plan usually announces itself in small ways before it blows up.
-Top reps stop trusting the payout logic.
-Mid-performers hit the minimum and coast.
-New reps can't connect daily activity to real earnings.
-Managers start making “special exceptions” to keep the peace.
-That's the moment discipline starts to die.
+A broken plan reveals itself in small ways before it explodes.
+Top reps stop trusting payouts.
+Mid‑level performers coast.
+New reps can’t connect daily activity to real earnings.
+Managers issue “special exceptions” to avoid conflict — that is the moment discipline dies.

-I've taken over teams where the comp plan rewarded booked revenue, but leadership valued profitable growth and account quality.
-The reps did exactly what the plan told them to do.
-They discounted.
-They jammed deals in at month end.
-They filled the CRM with activity that looked busy and produced weak territory development.
-Leadership blamed execution.
-The plan was the underlying issue.
+I’ve taken over teams where the plan rewarded booked revenue but leadership valued profitability and account quality.
+Reps discounted, jammed deals at month end, and filled CRM with busy activity that produced weak territory development.
+Leadership blamed execution; the plan was the underlying issue.

-That's why I'm blunt about this.
-If your plan rewards the wrong behavior, your reps are not failing you.
-You're paying them to aim at the wrong target.
+That’s why I’m blunt: if your plan rewards the wrong behavior, you’re paying reps to hit the wrong target.

 The first fix is diagnosis

-- What behavior are reps optimizing for now: Look at the deals they close, the accounts they avoid, and the activity they skip.
+- What behavior are reps optimizing for now: Look at deals closed, accounts avoided, and activities skipped.

-- Who wins under the current plan: If weak habits still get paid, the plan is funding mediocrity.
+- Who wins under the current plan: If weak habits are paid, the plan funds mediocrity.

 - Where do payout disputes come from: Confusion is usually a design problem, not a rep problem.

-- What does the business need: More revenue, better margin, cleaner territory coverage, stronger retention, or all of the above.
+- What does the business need: More revenue, higher margins, cleaner territory coverage, stronger retention, or all of the above.

 Stop treating comp as admin work